Laura B. Whitmore: Other projects

+She has hosted and moderated several workshops and panels at events such as NAMM and SXSW on the topics of marketing, PR, apps and music making, and songwriting.
-In 2015 she was selected as the commencement speaker for McNally Smith College of Music in St. Paul, MN.
-She gave an address focusing on her varied history in the music business on April 25, 2015.

-In 2015 she also launched a series of house concerts under the name Acoustic Kitchen, starting with guests Will Dailey and Jenna Paone, and then streaming live on twitch.tv/acoustickitchen with guest Ali Handal.
-She continues to produce this series.
+In April 2015 Whitmore was selected as the commencement speaker for McNally Smith College of Music, and gave an address focusing on her varied history in the music business.
+The same year she launched a series of house concerts under the name Acoustic Kitchen, starting with guests Will Dailey and Jenna Paone, and then streaming live on twitch.tv/acoustickitchen with guest Ali Handal.

-In 2016 she toured with Ali Handal and Laura Clapp under the name She 3.
-She is currently finishing an album with Jenna Paone to be released in 2022.